 Select the two answer choices that, when inserted into the sentence, fit the meaning of the sentence as a whole and yield complete sentences that are similar in meaning.

 A Sentence Equivalence question will look like this:

-Sample Question Exit Review Mark Help Back Next 1.
-She volunteere of her d to work in a soup kitchen because nature. selfish naive altruistic baneful candid benevolent Cilick to select your choices.
+Sample Question Exit Section Review Mark Help Back Next

+1. She vo of her lunteered to work in a soup kitchen because nature.

+selfish

+naive

+altruistic

+baneful

+candid

+benevolent